TJ Copper tube C flute with 958 silver lip and riser

 For the ambitious step-up flute player or the passionate amateur seeking a flute that radiates the allure of gold without breaking the bank, the TJ Copper Alloy 'C' Flute is the perfect choice.
 Its golden appearance exudes elegance, capturing the attention of both audience members and fellow musicians alike.
 Additionally, its lighter weight makes it an ideal option for those who find traditional silver flutes too cumbersome.

 Who is this flute designed for?

 Professional players who already have a precious metal flute and desire a high quality back-up instrument.
-The step-up flute player or amateur who wants a gold looking flute and who may be working on a tught budget.
+Also the step-up flute player or amateur who wants a gold looking flute and who may be working on a tight budget.
 This lighter flute is also idea for those who may find the standard silver flute heavy.

 This flute is only available in open hole with E mechanism and B foot configuration.
 Inline and C foot models willl be coming soon!

 Why do we not have prices on our website?